Silvana Pampanini: Film career

 In her heyday the actress was popular in France where they nicknamed her Ninì Pampan, in Spain where she was cast in Tirma, and in Latin America, especially in Mexico, where she starred in three movies including Sed de Amor with Pedro Armendáriz.
 Dynamic and sometimes temperamental signorina Pampanini was often involved in arguments and litigations with film producers which eventually jeopardized her career.
-Nevertheless, she successfully worked with distinguished actors and directors such as Vittorio Gassman, Marcello Mastroianni, Alberto Sordi, Totò, Jean Gabin, Henri Vidal, Abel Gance, Vittorio De Sica, Buster Keaton.
+Nevertheless, she worked with actors and directors such as Vittorio Gassman, Marcello Mastroianni, Alberto Sordi, Totò, Jean Gabin, Henri Vidal, Abel Gance, Vittorio De Sica, Buster Keaton.
 She turned down a supporting role in a film directed by Federico Fellini because he had asked her to gain weight.

 The film O.K.
 Nero, in which Pampanini played the role of scantily dressed Empress Poppaea, was banned in a few countries because of scenes that were considered indecent.
 In several countries, including the USA and Sweden, censorship prohibited Tower of Lust, made in France in 1954 and directed by Abel Gance.
-It was the morbid story a French medieval nymphomaniac queen who has all her lovers killed and nearly commits incest with one of his sons.
+It was the morbid story a French medieval nymphomaniac queen who has all her lovers killed and nearly commits incest with one of her sons.
 Despite her risqué film roles and alluring photos published in men's magazines, she never appeared nude.
 What's more, Pampanini claimed she had always declined the invitations of producers and directors on their sofa, and nobody proved her wrong.